Winter in Korea | 27 Incredible Places to Visit in Korea during Winter

 Being a single mother in Korea can be incredibly difficult, not just financially, but because of outdated ideas and social stigma.

-This holiday gift drive allows you to sponsor a family and buy a gift for the children of unwed mothers.
+This holiday gift drive allows you to sponsor a family by buying a gift for the children of unwed mothers.
 There’s a list of wishes on their website, and most of the requests are so humble, that I couldn’t make it through the list without shedding a tear.
 Ok…a lot of tears.

 Detailed information about this year’s holiday gift drive has not been released yet, but in the meantime, you can DONATE HERE.